L3xa-a/bsky-bridge/README.md

   ## Features

-  - Easy authentication with BlueSky.
+  - Easy authentication with the BlueSky API.
-  - Functions to post text and images to BlueSky.
+  - Functions to post text and images to BlueSky via the API.

   ## Installation